dddrrreee/cs140e-win19/labs/lab9-threads/README.md

 A nuance: Most machines split registers in into two categories:

-  - "Callee-saved":  saved the a called function if it wants to reuse them.
+  - "Callee-saved": saved and restored code before using it.
+If a routine `foo` (the caller) calls a routine `bar` (the callee) and `bar` wants to use a callee-saved register `r`, it must save `r` before doing so, and restore it afterwards.  uses them.

-  - "Caller-saved": saved by the calling code if it needs values preserved across function calls.
-Thus, they can be used without saving/restoring by called code.
+  - "Caller-saved": saved by code if it needs values preserved across function calls.
+Thus, they can be used without saving/restoring by the callee code.

 (Why have different types of registers?)